12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 - Book GoBoat Copenhagen at goboat.dk

-- Buy amusement park tickets online (Tivoli, Gröna Lund, Liseberg)
+- Buy amusement park tickets online (Tivoli, Gröna Lund)

 - Pre-book Vasa + ABBA Museum (timed entry)